What is Form 1099-K and which businesses need one?

 What is Form 1099-K?

-Let’s start with the basics.
-A Form 1099-K is an IRS form used to report debit and credit card transactions from third party network payments.
-Third party network payments are payments made and received through outside networks like Venmo and PayPal.
-These networks can also be called a payment settlement entity (PSE).
-The third party network, or PSE, is required to fill out the 1099-K and send a copy to the IRS and the person who received the payments.
+A Form 1099-K is an IRS form used to report debit and credit card transactions from third-party network payments.
+Third-party network payments are payments made and received through outside networks like Venmo and PayPal.
+These networks can also be called third-party settlement organizations (TPSOs).
+The TPSO is required to fill out the 1099-K and send a copy to the IRS and the person who received the payments.

-The use of Form 1099-k serves to improve voluntary tax compliance and ensure people report their business income on their tax returns.
+Form 1099-K serves to improve voluntary tax compliance and ensure people report their business income on their tax returns.

 A Form 1099-K is different from Form 1099-NEC, which reports payments to independent contractors of all kinds.
 A 1099-K will only report payments made to you by a third party.